Hanson4christWeb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14 owner and group using command chown

-15 symbolic links using command chown h
+15 symbolic links using command cho

+17 Star Wars using command telnet towel